 1. Create the Pattern

 The scripted fill is extremely useful for this type of effect, but it has to use a predefined pattern to work.
 Patterns that are not square tend to work best, so we will start out by extracting a musical artist from the background and creating a pattern to use.

 This technique will work with almost any image, but for this project let's work with a musician image to best imitate the source effect from the video.
-Specifically, we'll use this image of a beautiful girl playing guitar from Envato Market.
+Specifically, we'll use this image of a sensual girl next to a rocky wall from Envato Market.

 Grab the Quick Selection Tool (W) and paint along the model to create a selection that completely surrounds her.
 If the tool grabs a background area, hold down the Alt key and paint along that background to deselect it.

 Press the Refine Edge button to launch the dialogue box.
 Adjust the Radius to 2 px and check the Smart Radius option.
 Then use the Refine Radius Tool to brush along the edges of the model's hair to create a better selection for those long locks.
 Then press the OK button to return to the main Photoshop interface.

 Use the selection as a layer mask by going to Layer > Layer Mask > Reveal Selection.

 Click on the layer thumbnail to make sure the focus is on the layer and not the layer mask.
 Then go to Edit > Define Pattern.
 Give the pattern a name of girl.